-Older people who are in work in low-income jobs face losses if required to self-isolate, but no more so than any other age group.
-We additionally have a requirement for carers of older people who are unable to isolate unassisted.
+Older people who are in work in low-income jobs face losses if advised to stay at home, but no more so than any other age group.
+We additionally have a requirement for carers of older people who are unable to stay at home unassisted.
 With the prevalence of the virus higher in older people, those who are working are at a disadvantage with a higher risk of requiring to self-isolate.
-SISG was designed to reflect the needs of these groups and mitigate financial loss.
+The SISG was designed to reflect the needs of these groups and mitigate financial loss.